Looking for a Used VUE in your area?

 The VUE also comes equipped with Rollover Mitigation and the StabiliTrak stability control system, which uses the SUV's braking and traction control systems to help the driver keep the vehicle under control on slippery roads or during

 emergency maneuvers.
 Saturn also includes a complete range of OnStar features as standard equipment on all VUE trims, including OnStar automatic crash response, emergency services, roadside assistance, remote door unlock, and vehicle diagnostics.

 Reviews from drivers echo many of the comments made above.
 Drivers like the VUE's comfortable interior, with its extensive use of upscale materials, as well as its overall fit and finish.
 Most find the seats comfortable and easy to pull down, although some think the seats are too stiff and lack sufficient support.
 Drivers like the VUE's numerous and unique storage spaces.
 In addition, they note that the VUE handles well, especially in turns and in inclement weather conditions.
 Drivers also give high marks to the VUE's many safety features.
 On the downside, many note that the cupholders in the center console are too low, and some find the interior a bit too tight when the VUE is fully loaded with passengers and cargo.

 CarGurus drivers like the VUE's peppy acceleration, exterior styling, and comfortable interior, and find the compact SUV easy to get into and out of.
 They like the layout of the instrument panel, the MP3 audio jack, and the interior heating and cooling system.
 On the downside, some taller drivers find the ceiling a bit too low, while others would like to see better gas mileage out of the V6 engine.

-Talk about the 2009 Saturn VUE
+Cars compared to 2009 Saturn VUE

 Saturn VUE Questions